-- Take care of a correct area-wide grounding of the inactive metal parts when installing your components. - Install a central connection between the ground and the protected earth conductor system. - Connect all inactive metal extensive and impedance-low. - Please try not to use aluminum parts.
-Aluminum is easily oxidizing and is therefore less suitable for grounding. - When cabling, take care of the correct line routing. - Organize your cabling in line groups (high voltage, current supply, signal and data lines). - Always lay your high voltage lines and signal res. data lines in separate channels or bundles. - Route the signal and data lines as near as possible beside ground areas (e.g. suspension bars, metal rails, tin cabinet). - Proof the correct fixing of the lead isolation. - Data lines must be laid isolated (for details see below). - Analog lines must be laid isolated.
-When transmitting signals with small amplitudes the one sided laying of the isolation may be favorable. - Lay the line isolation extensively on an isolation/protected earth conductor rail directly after the cabinet entry and fix the isolation with cable clamps. - Make sure that the isolation/protected earth conductor rail is connected impedance-low with the cabinet. - Use metallic or metalized plug cases for isolated data lines. - In special use cases you should appoint special EMC actions. - Wire all inductivities with erase links, which are not addressed by the System SLIO modules. - For lightening cabinets you should avoid luminescent lamps. - Create a homogeneous reference potential and ground all electrical operating supplies when possible. - Please take care for the targeted employment of the grounding actions.
-The grounding of the PLC is a protection and functionality activity. - Connect installation parts and cabinets with the System SLIO in star topology with the isolation/protected earth conductor system.
-So you avoid ground loops. - If potential differences between installation parts and cabinets occur, lay sufficiently dimensioned potential compensation lines.
+- Take care of a correct area-wide grounding of the inactive metal parts when installing your components. - Install a central connection between the ground and the protected earth conductor system. - Connect all inactive metal extensive and impedance-low. - Please try not to use aluminium parts.
+Aluminium is easily oxidizing and is therefore less suitable for grounding. - When cabling, take care of the correct line routing. - Organize your cabling in line groups (high voltage, current supply, signal and data lines). - Always lay your high voltage lines and signal respectively data lines in separate channels or bundles. - Route the signal and data lines as near as possible beside ground areas (e.g. suspension bars, metal rails, tin cabinet). - Proof the correct fixing of the lead isolation. - Data lines must be laid isolated. - Analog lines must be laid isolated.
+When transmitting signals with small amplitudes the one sided laying of the isolation may be favourable. - Lay the line isolation extensively on an isolation/protected earth conductor rail directly after the cabinet entry and fix the isolation with cable clamps. - Make sure that the isolation/protected earth conductor rail is connected impedance-low with the cabinet. - Use metallic or metallised plug cases for isolated data lines.